Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 extensive modeling, they were able to explain only an average of 50% of the variability in soil organic carbon (at 3D prediction locations).
-This means that commonly, at the site level, we might encounter a significant short-range variability, which is unmappable at 100 m resolution, that we will not be able to model even with the most sophisticated methods.
+This means that commonly, at the site level, we might encounter a significant short-range variability, which is unmappable at a feasible resolution resolution, that we will not be able to model even with the most sophisticated methods.

 <div class="figure" style="text-align: center">